Orphan Basin: Climatology and biology

 The climate of the basin is akin to that of the northern Grand Banks, with mean temperatures ranging from -5 °C to 16 °C. The month of August sees the warmest temperatures and February the coldest.
 As with the island of Newfoundland, the area is strongly influenced by weather systems that are passing through.
-These systems, often intense, attribute to an overall dynamic climate.
-High winds of gale force (and above) and fog often afflict the basin.
+These systems, often intense, are attributed to an overall dynamic climate.
+High winds of gale force (and above) and fog frequently afflict the basin.

-Typical components of the ecosystem of the Orphan Basin are diverse and include sea birds, sea turtles, fish, marine mammals and others.
+Typical components of the ecosystem of the Orphan Basin are diverse and include sea birds, sea turtles, fish, marine mammals, and others.
 The area is home to a list of threatened and endangered species, including the Atlantic cod, blue whale, leatherback sea turtle, and northern bottlenose whale.